 State income tax withholding selections (if you live in a state with income taxes).

 Mailing address so you can send them a W-2.

-Before your nanny begins to work, you’ll need to fill out Form I-9 to verify they’re eligible to work in the U.S. The I-9 does not get sent to any government agency, but must be presented to authorities if your nanny’s employment eligibility is ever questioned.
+Before your employee begins to work, you’ll need to fill out Form I-9 to verify they’re eligible to work in the U.S. The I-9 does not get sent to any government agency, but must be presented to authorities if your nanny or senior caregiver’s employment eligibility is ever questioned.

 Step 6: Track hours closely to manage overtime

 Whether you use a payroll service or not, you’ll need to make sure to factor in overtime if your caregiver works more than 40 hours in a week.
 When this occurs, you must pay them time-and-a-half (1.5 times their hourly rate) for those additional hours.
 Live-in nannies generally are not entitled to overtime, but are simply paid for every hour they work.